svndes/MayaUtils/quoteGen/README.md

-This script provides a simple quote generator UI in Maya.<br/>
+This script provides a simple quote generator UI in Maya.
 It displays random quotes from a text file.<br/>
 I created it when I was learning Python as a fun project.<br/>

 1. Place the 'quoteGen' folder in your Maya scripts directory<br/>(e.g., C:/Users/your_username/Documents/maya/scripts/).<br/>